Diagram Index : see also Cable hookup digital cable and TV

 Local channels not available with satellite service.

 The Channel Master 7777 preamplifier has separate inputs (and separate amplifier circuits) for VHF and UHF, which are then combined without loss.
 There is a switch inside that will allow VHF and UHF input via the same connector.
-The unit usually comes with the switch in the ?separate input? position.
+The unit usually comes with the switch in the separate input position.
 A second switch disables the FM trap.
 You have to remove the 4 base screws to access the switches.

 If you add a good amplifier to your antenna system and your results get worse instead of better, then you have signal overload and you need to rethink your setup.